ziwenkk/ziwen.github.io/content/event/2025 science lecture/index.md

   postcode: '230026'
   country: China

-summary: 'A brief introduction to the large-scale structure of the universe and galaxy evolution.'
 abstract: 'This talk introduces the large-scale structure of the universe as well as the formation and evolution of galaxies.'

 # Talk start and end times.